photoprism/photoprism/README.md

 ## Key Features ##

-* Our clearly structured [user interface](https://demo.photoprism.org/) makes organizing and sharing your personal photo collection as easy as it should be — whether it’s on a phone, tablet, or desktop computer.
+* Our clearly structured [user interface](https://demo.photoprism.org/) makes browsing and organizing your personal photo collection as easy as it should be — whether it’s on a phone, tablet, or desktop computer.
 * Index everything without worrying about duplicates or [RAW to JPEG conversion](https://docs.photoprism.org/developer-guide/library/converting/).
 * Automatic [image classification](https://docs.photoprism.org/developer-guide/metadata/classification/)